holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 For an `Update` action, the original `Create` or `Update` action and its entry content on the DHT get a `ReplacedBy` pointer to the new `Update` action and its entry content.

-When the scaffolding tool asks you whether to create a link from the original entry, though it's not talking about this pointer.
+When the scaffolding tool asks you whether to create a link from the original entry, though, it's not talking about this pointer.
 Instead, it's talking about an extra piece of metadata that points to the _very newest_ entry in a chain of updates.
 If an entry were to get updated, and that update were updated, and this were repeated three more times, anyone trying to retrieve the entry would have to query the DHT six times before they finally found the newest revision.
-This extra link, which is not a built-in feature, 'jumps' them past the entire chain of updates at the cost of a bit of extra storage.
+This extra link, which is not a built-in feature of updates, 'jumps' them past the entire chain of updates at the cost of a bit of extra storage.
 The scaffolding tool will generate all the extra code needed to write and read this metadata in its update and read functions.
+You can read more about links in the Core Concepts secton on [Links and Anchors](https://developer.holochain.org/concepts/5_links_anchors/).

-For a `Delete` action, the original action and its entry content are simply marked as deleted.
+For a `Delete` action, the original action and its entry content are simply marked as dead.
 In the cases of both updating and deleting, all original data is still accessible if the application needs it.

 ### Resolving conflicts